talosgl/manuscript2slides/docs/limitations.md

 Many of these stem from the Microsoft Office Open XML formats and the Python libraries used.

+**Important:** Unless explicitly noted as a potential future enhancement, the limitations listed here are by design and not planned for implementation.
+We focus on robust text and formatting conversion.
+(Still, it doesn't hurt to ask about a feature if you REALLY want it.
+Or fork the repo, figure out a strategy, and make a PR!)

 ---

 ## 1. File and Format Support